 Try to make your product as confusing as possible.
 It should be extremely difficult for other people to describe exactly how your system works.
 In any case, it should be clearly labelled as risk-free and highly profitable.

 - Base your product around super new technology: Ideally one that is so new that no one really masters it.
 Or it would require investigators months of studying to understand the machine underneath.
-A good example nowadays would be the blockchain.
+A good example nowadays would be the blockchain or NFTs.

 - Get experts to endorse you (real or fake) that know the secrets of Wall Street.
 Get their name on your product.
 Have them be on the board.
 PhDs, MBAs, CFAs, ex-MBBs are your best friends to help build trust in your product.

 - Buzzwords buzzwords buzzwords.
-Nowadays you can get away with almost anything if you master the tech linguo.
+Nowadays you can get away with almost anything if you master the tech lingo.

 Our fintech technology is the most disruptive on the market.
 Thanks to Machine Learning we are able to create tokens that reward our users with the best financing technology.
 By using the power of the blockchain we are challenging the status quo and allowing users to make the best investment opportunities only available to the haves.
 Thanks to Artificial Intelligence, our algorithms produce amazing ROI.
 By data mining the history of online trading, and using the best big data innovation we produce trading models that outperform the market every. single. time.Your Investment Banking Quantitative Modeling Expert

 Invest your money in less than 3 clicks!Some of your business catch phrases